BahnCard: BahnCard 50

 In 2006 there were 1.8 million BahnCard 50 in circulation, and BahnCard 50 passengers undertake an average of 50 train journeys a year, according to Deutsche Bahn.

-The BahnCard 50 can be purchased for a concessionary price by students under 27 years of age.

 BahnCard 100

-The BahnCard 100 allows unlimited travel on the entire Deutsche Bahn network and 109 local public transport networks across Germany.
-The card itself is valid as a ticket; no additional paper ticket needs to be issued.
-Sleeper trains are excluded from the card, but can be used for a small surcharge.
+The BahnCard 100 allows unlimited travel on the entire Deutsche Bahn network and 118 local public transport networks across Germany; for this reason "+ City" is printed on the BahnCard 100.
+The card itself is valid as a ticket.
+For journeys across the country's border or Night lines a surcharge is required.
+Since May 2023, the BahnCard 100 includes the Deutschlandticket, and thereby allows the user to use the most local public transport networks across Germany.

-The BahnCard 100 is aimed at business travellers and heavy train users who make more than 30 long-distance journeys a year.
+The BahnCard 100 is aimed at business travellers and frequent travelers who make more than 30 long-distance journeys a year.
 The Bahncard 100 automatically qualifies the passenger for Deutsche Bahn's VIP program called bahn.comfort.
-Card holders enjoy a number of privileges, like free baggage collection from home, and access to VIP lounges at train stations.
+Card holders enjoy a number of privileges like free baggage collection from home and access to VIP lounges at train stations.

 The car sharing service offered by Deutsche Bahn can be used at discounted rates by card holders.
-Some German employers issue the Bahncard 100 as a substitute for a company car and this function is intended to make the card a more attractive alternative.

-An electronic key based on RFID technology is integrated into the card, which can be used to unlock carsharing vehicles parked near train stations.
-Since the RFID chip is automatically included in all cards, not only the ones with carsharing capability, and since the passenger's photograph is printed on the card, it has been criticised for violating privacy rights, and DB received the 2007 Big Brother Award as a result.
+An electronic key based on RFID technology integrated into the card allows to unlock carsharing vehicles parked near train stations.
+The RFID chip that is included in the cards has been criticised for violating privacy rights, and has been cited as part of the reason that Deutsche Bahn received the Big Brother Award in 2007.

-Mobility Card

-Deutsche Bahn is in the process of expanding the Bahncard to a fully fledged "mobility card", offering discounts on other transport related services, such as hotel reservations, car rental, car sharing, public transport, bicycle hire, and other services.

-+ City

-The "+ City" is currently available in 118 German cities.
-BahnCard 100 holders are eligible for unlimited public transport travel in the City-ticket zone of participating cities, regardless of whether they book a DB long-distance journey or not.
-The text "+ City" is printed on the BahnCard 100, making it valid as a local transport ticket.
-In most participating cities, the BahnCard 100 is valid on the entire network (rail+bus+tram), in some it is valid beyond the city limits, and in some only for certain operators.
-In Hamburg the City-ticket is only valid in certain parts of the city, depending on what train station the passenger arrives in.
-In Frankfurt the City-ticket is only valid in the central tariff zone.